× Aims Main objectives Methodology Statistics Copyright information Financial support Acknowledgments User Guide

 Main Objectives

-• The creation of a sketch grammar and the compilation of a dictionary using the Fieldwork Language Explorer (FLeX).
+• Compilation of a formal grammar and lexicon(s) of the Megrelian language using FieldWorks Language Explorer (FLEx).

 Methodology